Why has my balance increased on my mortgage?

 Addition of fees

-If you've opted to have a fee added to the account, you will be charged interest from the day it is debited to your account.
+If you've decided to have a fee added to the account, you will be charged interest from the day it's debited to your account.

 Also, your initial mortgage payment may have been calculated on the amount borrowed, which may not have included the product fee.
-This means your mortgage payment may rise when the fee is added to the balance and your new payment is calculated, for example following an interest rate change.
+This means your mortgage payment may rise when the fee is added and your new payment is calculated.
+For example, this may happen following an interest rate change.

 Delayed repayments